-- 19.1 Assume a position clearly visible to all competitors; - 19.2 On a signal from the Head Referee, raise a distinctive flag to a vertical position holding the arm straight; and - 19.3 Use an audible and visible start signal.
+- 10.9.1.2 On a signal from the Head Referee, raise a distinctive flag to a vertical position holding the arm straight; and - 10.9.1.3 Use an audible and visible start signal.

-20.0 The Race Judge
+10.10 The Race Judge

-In races where an Escort Safety Craft is used pursuant to Rule 7.8, the Race Judge accompanying the swimmer shall

-- 20.1 Be positioned in the escort boat so as to be able to observe his or her appointed swimmer at all times to ensure compliance with the rules of competition and that any violations are recorded and reported to the Head Referee; - 20.2 Have the authority to order a swimmer from the water upon expiration of the time limit or when so ordered by the Head Referee; - 20.3 Ensure that the assigned swimmer does not take unfair advantage or commit unsportsmanlike impedance of another swimmer and, if the situation requires, instruct the swimmer to maintain clearance from any other swimmer; and - 20.4 Immediately inform the Head Referee if the assigned swimmer withdraws from the event and shall record the completed distance and the time of the withdrawal.
+- 10.10.1 In races where an Escort Safety Craft is used pursuant to Rule 7.8, the Race Judge accompanying the swimmer shall - 10.10.1.1 Be positioned in the escort boat so as to be able to observe his or her appointed swimmer at all times to ensure compliance with the rules of competition and that any violations are recorded and reported to the Head Referee; - 10.10.1.2 Have the authority to order a swimmer from the water upon expiration of the time limit or when so ordered by the Head Referee; - 10.10.1.3 Ensure that the assigned swimmer does not take unfair advantage or commit unsportsmanlike impedance of another swimmer and, if the situation requires, instruct the swimmer to maintain clearance from any other swimmer; and - 10.10.1.4 Immediately inform the Head Referee if the assigned swimmer withdraws from the event and shall record the completed distance and the time of the withdrawal.

-21.0 The Turn Judge

-The Turn Judge shall
+10.11 The Turn Judge

-- 21.1 Be positioned so as to ensure that all swimmers comply with the turn and other change-of-course procedures; and - 21.2 Record any violation of the turn procedures and indicate to the Referee any infraction at the time it is observed.
+- 10.11.1 The Turn Judge shall - 10.11.1.1 Be positioned so as to ensure that all swimmers comply with the turn and other change-of-course procedures; and - 10.11.1.2 Record any violation of the turn procedures and indicate to the Referee any infraction at the time it is observed.

-22.0 The Chief Timer

-The Chief Timer shall
+10.12 The Chief Timer

-- 22.1 Assign at least three Timers to their positions for the start and finish; - 22.2 Brief the Timers on their duties and the details of their assignment; - 22.3 Ensure that a time check is made to allow all persons to synchronize their watches with the official race clock, if applicable, at least 15 minutes before start time; and - 22.4 May arrange for the use of automatic or semi-automatic timing devices in addition to watches.
+- 10.12.1 The Chief Timer shall - 10.12.1.1 Assign at least three Timers to their positions for the start and finish; - 10.12.1.2 Brief the Timers on their duties and the details of their assignment; - 10.12.1.3 Ensure that a time check is made to allow all persons to synchronize their watches with the official race clock, if applicable, at least 15 minutes before start time: and - 10.12.1.4 May arrange for the use of automatic or semi-automatic timing devices in addition to watches.

-23.0 The Chief Finish Judge

-The Chief Finish Judge shall
+10.13 The Chief Finish Judge

-- 23.1 Assign each Finish Judge to a position; - 23.2 Brief Finish Judges on their duties and the details of their assignment; and - 23.3 After the race, shall collect the signed results sheets from each Finish Judge and determine the order of finish and deliver the results to the Referee or his or her designee.
+- 10.13.1 The Chief Finish Judge shall - 10.13.1.1 Assign each Finish Judge to a position; - 10.13.1.2 Brief Finish Judges on their duties and the details of their assignment; and - 10.13.1.3 After the race, shall collect the signed results sheets from each Finish Judge and determine the order of finish and deliver the results to the Referee or his or her designee.

-24.0 The Finish Judges
+10.14 The Finish Judges

-The Finish judges shall

-- 24.1 Be positioned in line with and where he/she can have a clear view of the finish; and - 24.2 Record the finish place of each swimmer.
+- 10.14.1 The Finish judges shall - 10.14.1.1 Be positioned in line with and where he/she can have a clear view of the finish; and

+10.14.1.2 Record the finish place of each swimmer.

-25.0 The Recorder
+10.15 The Recorder

-The Recorder shall record withdrawals from the competition, enter results on official forms, and maintain the record for team awards as appropriate.
+10.15.1 The Recorder shall record withdrawals from the competition, enter results on official forms, and maintain the record for team awards as appropriate.